mvladoi/sage-task/README.md

 Action	     HTTP \
 Verb         PUT \
 URL Path     v1/api/transactions/update/<symbol>/<currency>
-> Description  Defines a unique URL to delete all transactions with a specif name
+> Description  Defines a unique URL to delete all transactions with a specif symbol and currency